omayma-alsaei/gel-pcg/README.md

 - Run the `SV_filter.sh` script to filter the structural variants files by removing variants > 10 Mb, removing the random, unknown unidentified chromosomes, and the mitochondrial chromosomes, etc. Then annotate the filtered file.

-- Prior to annotation load the following modules:
+- Prior to annotation, load the following modules:

    * bio/AnnotSV/3.1.1